epochtalk/epochtalk_server/CONTRIBUTIONS.md

 ### Seeding

 Refrain from adding more `test/seed/` files.
-Currently, user seed is there because all tests use users for authentication and user creation is expensive.
+Currently, `User` seed is there because all tests use users for authentication and user creation is expensive.

 Seeding creates interdependency between tests.
 One test may expect data to be